 Ingapirca ruins are the largest in Ecuador, the only Sun Temple of the Inca Empire.
-It is commonly known that the temple was built with million of stones under the order of Huayna Capac, Inca leader of the time.
+It is commonly known that the temple was built with millions of stones under the order of Huayna Capac, Inca leader of the time.
 His main interest was to conquer nearby lands and expand his territory; building these structures would give him that.
-The purposes it had were military strategies and a place to worship the sun, god of the Incas.
-The architecture demonstrate unique traits about our past culture like teamwork, toughness and power.
+The purposes it had were military strategies and a place to worship the sun, the god of the Incas.
+The architecture demonstrates unique traits about our past culture like teamwork, toughness, and power.

-A tour around the ruins has been hired by Ecuador Bike Rental and will be held there by local profesional guides.
+A tour around the ruins has been hired by Ecuador Bike Rental and will be held there by local professional guides.

-Good morning from Guayaquil, the city of the astillero.
+Good morning from Guayaquil, the city of the Astillero.
 The first thing you notice when you wake up is the warmth of the Ecuadorian coast.
 Have breakfast at the hotel, enjoying once again the great seafood Ecuador has to offer.
-After filing our tanks with this great local gastronomy, we will take direction towards the famous Spondylus route, known for assembling the whole coast profile.
-Being at one of the most important cities of the country, you will definitely notice the difference in the amount of people driving around the city.
+After filling our tanks with this great local gastronomy, we will take the direction towards the famous Spondylus route, known for assembling the whole coast profile.
+Being at one of the most important cities in the country, you will definitely notice the difference in the number of people driving around the city.
 We will be very careful while we ride until we reach its outskirts.
 Then, we will relax and enjoy the Spondylus route.
 Our ride will be on asphalt road for about 2 hours.

-You have arrived to Montañita town, an international convention center to all tourists and sports.
+You have arrived at Montañita town, an international convention center for all tourists and sports.
 It is a village on the peninsula of Santa Elena province.
 It is commonly known for its strong surf beaches and bohemian lifestyle, filled with tourists from all around the world and packed in every season of the country.
-Its top attractions are the nightclubs and the night life.
+Its top attractions are the nightclubs and the nightlife.
 This will be our little escape to have fun and disconnect from the world.

-After this activity we will get some rest, and at night, you will enjoy of the beach ambience, the nightlife, the pastimes and hobbies of locals and tourists.
+After this activity, we will get some rest, and at night, you will enjoy the beach ambiance, the nightlife, the pastimes, and the hobbies of locals and tourists.
 The following day will be a non-riding day, therefore, feel free to enjoy the night as much as you can!
-Get ready to learn about the latin nightlife experience.
+Get ready to learn about the Latin nightlife experience.

 Waking up in our very own “city of sin” can be hard, but we gotta continue giving you fun!
 You will have a late breakfast at the hotel, and once we have our stomachs full, continue the Spondylus route.
 Riding through asphalt road, with the ocean right next to us and a beautiful landscape and road filled with twists towards Los Frailes beach.

-Los Frailes is considered as one of the most breath taking beaches in Ecuador.
+Los Frailes is considered one of the most breathtaking beaches in Ecuador.
 It is very exclusive inside the Machalilla National Park.
-You'll have to go through a gated access to be able to enter this natural wonder of Ecuador.
+You'll have to go through gated access to be able to enter this natural wonder of Ecuador.
 A beach with not a lot of wind, surrounded by tall cliffs makes it a perfect place to relax.

 It is not a packed place, as not many tourists know about the existence of the beach, making it one of the greatest to rest and shoot some great pictures.
 The water is deep blue and turquoise, crystal clear and temperate.
 It is a perfect place to do snorkeling and spot all types of fishes and small sharks.
 Unlike the beach in Montañita, the waves here are small, with a calm current; the perfect place to enjoy a good rest from your previous day.

 Rise and shine!
 We are at Puerto Lopez and it is time to start heading back up towards Quito, but first, we have one last stop.
-You will be riding through wide top of the line asphalt road towards Quevedo.
-These are some of the nicest roads we have in Ecuador, very wide, very well done and amazing for a motorcycle tour ride.
-It is a well known spot for local bikers, who often travel here from the capital during the weekends.
-From Puerto Lopez to Quevedo will be a 4 hour ride, challenging us to our best riding ability.
-We will make a quick stop to grab something to eat at this city.
+You will be riding through a wide top-of-the-line asphalt road towards Quevedo.
+These are some of the nicest roads we have in Ecuador, very wide, very well done, and amazing for a motorcycle tour ride.
+It is a well-known spot for local bikers, who often travel here from the capital during the weekends.
+From Puerto Lopez to Quevedo will be a 4-hour ride, challenging us to our best riding ability.
+We will make a quick stop to grab something to eat in this city.
 Known for its banana plantations, Quevedo is a big economical asset for Ecuador, being responsible for about 12% of the yearly income.
 After filling our tanks with local gastronomy, you will head towards Quilotoa lagoon.

 Riding a motorcycle is our favorite thing to do, and once we get on the trail towards this beautiful lagoon you will begin to love it even more.
-You will ride through Quevedo for about 2 hours and will arrive to the final track towards Quilotoa.
-A one lane asphalt road filled with very sharp turns, beautiful landscapes and a colder weather.
+You will ride through Quevedo for about 2 hours and will arrive on the final track towards Quilotoa.
+A one-lane asphalt road filled with very sharp turns, beautiful landscapes, and colder weather.
 Perfect views to take pictures, your guide will be looking out for the best places to do this.
 We will arrive at night, so we won’t be able to see much of the lagoon right now.
-Head towards your hotel, have a warm chicken soup and call it a day after this very long ride.
+Head towards your hotel, have a warm chicken soup, and call it a day after this very long ride.

 After doing our last adventure, will start heading back towards Quito following the preprogrammed GPS route.
 The changes between weather and landscape are noticeable within few kilometers and will let you experience our three worlds before closing our motorcycle tour in Ecuador.